nicklausbrown/data-science-platform-requirements/index.md

 - Allows data scientists to register a model with the annotation system when in inference mode to perform ongoing sampling for annotation to feed to the production monitoring system to track prediction performance in production

 ### Stakeholder Motivations
-- As a data scientist, I want an annotation and sampling system to allow me to enjoyably and easily create new training/validation data for problems that are not automatically labeled (or take too long to get labeled).
-I want the system to allow me to train a baseline model and understand problem feasibility as quickly as possible.
+- As a data scientist, I require an annotation and sampling system to allow me to enjoyably and easily create new training/validation data for problems that are not automatically labeled (or take too long to get labeled).
+I require the system to allow me to train a baseline model and understand problem feasibility as quickly as possible.
 I also want to automate inference evaluation for models as much as possible to allow me to move on to new exciting tasks.
-- As a machine learning engineer, I want an annotation and sampling system to formalize how any model will be evaluated in production prior to release.
-I want sound statistical processes put in place to guarantee confidence of model performance.
+- As a machine learning engineer, I require an annotation and sampling system to formalize how any model will be evaluated in production prior to release.
+I require sound statistical processes put in place to guarantee confidence of model performance.
-- As a technical manager, I want an annotation and sampling system so that my data scientists can quickly try out new ideas and innovate for the business without having to wait for external annotation.
+- As a technical manager, I require an annotation and sampling system so that my data scientists can quickly try out new ideas and innovate for the business without having to wait for external annotation.

 ## Common API for machine learning models
 ### Implementation Details